 Research Interests: quantum measurement and feedback, quantum error correction, superconducting circuits

-Prof Nakamura is a professor at the University of Tokyo's Research Center for Advanced Science and Technology (RCAST) and the Principal Investigator of the Superconducting Quantum Electronics Research Group (SQERG) at the Center for Emergent Matter Science (CEMS) within RIKEN.
-He has contributed primarily to the area of quantum information science, particularly in superconducting quantum computing and hybrid quantum systems.
+Prof Nakamura is a professor at the Department of Applied Physics, The University of Tokyo, Japan.
+He is also the Director of the RIKEN Center for Quantum Computing, Japan.
+He has contributed primarily to the area of quantum information science, particularly in superconducting quantum computing, microwave quantum optics and hybrid quantum systems.

 Research Interests: superconducting quantum technologies and quantum information science

 Professor at the Okinawa Institute of Science and Technology, Japan.
 Leading the Unit called Quantum Information Science and Technology Unit - which focuses on the theory of quantum information science